WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Venting Or Something/Wendy.md

 <sub>That Has Food In It By The Way
 I Didnt Trust My Mother To Not Let Us Starve So I Made Enough To Eat TomorrowAs Well</sub>

+She Has Learned About The Concept Of Food
+Unlocked: One Orange Juice

+Why The Fuck is She Singing
+I Cant Be Here
+I Can Hear Her In My Room
+Kill Me

+Shes Hiding The Kitchenware
+There Are Missing Forks And No Crockery

 <center><sub> Why Do I Bother With Her </sub></center>